 Failed test cases can arise at any level and environment.
 Therefore, the CI/CD pipeline must include a feedback channel to report failures to developers quickly.
 These feedback loops must be as short as possible to compete against the steady stream of releases.
 Developers can then put the failed tests into the backlog to repair at a later sprint — or if the failure is critical, repair right away.
 Quick responses to critical failures is a key benefit of implementing a CI/CD pipeline into every development lifecycle.

 Successful continuous deployment happens when teams rely on an automated infrastructure to ensure each part of the deployment is achieved in a quick and reliable manner.
-Manual testing is not an option in continuous deployment as it slows down the process.
-Additionally, it is not as efficient compared to automated testing.
+Manual testing is not an option in continuous deployment as it slows down the process and overall not always as efficient compared to automated testing.

 Continuous deployment allows teams to commit to a fully automated pipeline, including deploying to production.
 By automatically pushing new releases into production, the team will no longer have to worry about “big releases” and receiving feedback directly from the users’ end on the product.

 A typical CI/CD pipeline begins with this continuous integration process, ensuring that the code can be continuously tested and developers are not duplicating efforts from other developers and that the integration into the codebase happens more smoothly.

 After the continuous integration phase, the production moves on to continuous delivery then deployment.
 The code changes will go through multiple fixes and feedback before being pushed into a production-like environment., whereas in continuous delivery, the team decides what and when to deploy new updates to the customers.

 The deployment process can take a step further with continuous deployment — completely free of human interference.
 These two concepts do not share the same definition, yet they have a mutual goal of automating and streamlining the development process.
 Sometimes, continuous delivery is combined with continuous deployment to exploit the benefits from both practices to the fullest.